HongmingYan/adaptive_streaming/README.md

 # adaptive_streaming
 Adaptive Bitrate Streaming

+None of this is accurate right now.
+In the process of getting this usable...

 1)
 First download the demo file, which is Big Buck Bunny at 1920x1080 resolution at 30 frames per second.
 There is a link on the page, and you can also download it from here.